bulb 87565 1280

 DOE issued a final rule that eliminates efficiency standards for about half of the six billion light bulbs used in US homes and businesses.
 The rule rolls back a 2017 light bulb definition that would expand the standards to cover the full range of bulb shapes and sizes used in our homes, including candle- and globe-shaped bulbs, candelabra-based bulbs, and reflector bulbs used in ceiling fixtures or track lighting.

 DOE also issued a proposed determination designed to eliminate the 2020 standards for “A-lamps,” the pear-shaped bulbs that make up the other half of light bulbs.
-According to DOE, this notice — if finalized— would prevent automatic standards enacted by Congress in 2007 from taking effect.
+According to DOE, this notice — if finalized— would prevent automatic standards enacted by in 2007 from taking effect.

 Based on ASAP and ACEEE analysis published last year, eliminating the 2020 standards for all light bulbs would cost US consumers up to $14 billion annually, which works out to more than $100 in lost bill savings every year per household.
 The rollback would increase annual climate-change emissions by about 38 million metric tons per year, or approximately the amount emitted by 8 million cars.